DanielleLevy/GeneticAlgoritem/README.md

 3. Permutation table file (perm.txt): Another file named "perm.txt" is created in the code directory.
 This file contains the permutation table, which is a table that indicates the substitutions made during the execution of the code.
 It provides information about the changes or replacements that occurred during the execution process.

-## Background
-The Neural Network Pattern Learning project aims to develop a system that can identify patterns in binary strings using neural networks.
-The goal is to create neural networks capable of predicting the legality of binary strings based on patterns learned from training data.

-Neural networks are computational models inspired by the structure and function of the human brain.
-They are composed of interconnected nodes, called neurons, organized into layers.
-Each neuron receives input signals, processes them, and produces an output signal that can be passed to other neurons.
-Neural networks have the ability to learn and generalize from input-output patterns, making them suitable for pattern recognition tasks.

-In this project, a genetic algorithm-based approach is employed to build the neural networks.
-Genetic algorithms are optimization algorithms inspired by the process of natural selection and evolution.
-They work by iteratively generating a population of candidate solutions, evaluating their fitness, and using genetic operators (such as selection, crossover, and mutation) to evolve better solutions over generations.

-## Code Explanation
-The code consists of several modules and files that work together to implement the pattern learning system using neural networks.
-Here's an overview of the key components:

-gui.py: This module provides a graphical user interface (GUI) for the user to interact with the system.
-It allows the user to choose options, input files, and run the building and running processes.

-buildnet.py: This module contains the implementation of the genetic algorithm-based network building process.
-It defines the procedures for initializing the population, evaluating fitness, selecting parents, applying crossover and mutation, and generating the final network structure and weights.

-runnet.py: This module implements the functionality for running the trained neural network on new data for classification.
-It takes the network structure and weights obtained from the building process and applies them to make predictions on test data.

-main.py: This module contains the core functions used by buildnet.py and runnet.py.
-It includes functions for loading the input data, scoring the fitness of candidate networks, implementing the evolution operators, and executing the genetic algorithm.

-During the building process, the genetic algorithm evolves a population of neural networks by iteratively selecting parents, performing crossover and mutation, and evaluating their fitness based on how well they predict the legality of the binary strings.
-The process continues until a satisfactory network structure and weights are obtained, which are saved in the wnet.txt file.

-The runnet process utilizes the trained network structure and weights from wnet.txt to classify new binary strings and produce an output file with the classification results.

-It is important to evaluate the performance of the trained neural networks on both the learning group (training data) and the test group.
-The accuracy of the networks in predicting the legality of binary strings can be used as a measure of performance.
 ## Notes
 The genetic algorithm uses a fitness function to evaluate the quality of each candidate solution.
 The fitness function computes the log-probabilities of English letter and letter pair frequencies in the decrypted text, and also adds a bonus for each English word found.
 The genetic_algorithm.py script includes the necessary functions to perform selection, crossover, mutation, and fitness scoring.
 You can modify these functions or experiment with different variations of the genetic algorithm as needed.